Montreal-Quakers/website/_includes/alert/en-bookbible-update.md

-Book club & Bible study will resume in January, 2022!
+Book club & Bible study will resume in 2022!